Founder’s Project, Heritage and Discovery Series

 Jesse WIlliams in Edward Albee's The Sandbox

 Following 20 seasons of supporting next generation playwrights, our Founding Artistic Director, Angelina Fiordellisi is drawing inspiration from her peers with the Founder’s Project by presenting plays and collaborating with seasoned artists.
 By dedicating resources to this initiative, we embrace community members who, over the course of their professional lives, helped shape Off-Broadway.
 These mature theater-makers have contributed their genius to the American stage--and still have much to share--but find fewer substantial opportunities due to ageism.
 In 2016 for its inaugural season, the Founder's Project presented Out of the Mouths of Babes by veteran playwright Israel Horovitz and featuring renowned artists Judith Ivey and Estelle Parsons.
-In June 2017 Cherry Lane in a co-production with La Femme Theatre Productions presents its second Founder's Project, Horton Foote's The Traveling Lady.
+In June 2017 Cherry Lane in a co-production with La Femme Theatre Productions presented its second Founder's Project, Horton Foote's The Traveling Lady.
+In June, 2018 Founder's Project will present its third production, First Love by Charles L. Mee.

 Judith Ivey, Angelina Fiordellisi, Estelle Parsons, and Francesca Choy-Kee in Israel Horovitz's Out of the Mouths of Babes